 Tatt subsequently tried to contact Peak Potentials which is T. Harv Eker’s company in the US, but they said that since his membership and ticket were purchased from Success Resources (their training partner for Harv’s training arrangements in Asia Pacific?), they couldn’t do anything for him.

 I met up with Tatt again when he was back in Singapore for the remaining courses in his package.
 He said that these was better than NWA since NWA was essentially a sales pitch seminar, and also shared with me the course materials.
 Personally I found the content lacking for a course in the thousands range.
-Out of all the 5 course booklets/materials, MMI’s booklet is actually the most comprehensive and meticulous, and the ticket price for it is only $100~200, possibly even free.
+Out of all the 5 course booklets/materials, MMI’s booklet is actually the most comprehensive and meticulous, and the ticket price for it is only $100~200, and for some, free.
 I feel that they use MMI as a strategic platform to recruit/upsell people into the high-priced courses, which is why the material seems so well-developed and comprehensive.
 Unfortunately I don’t think the material measures up to the price in the same way that MMI gives such enormous value at a low/affordable cost.

 I think after this very negative experience, none of us have the faith nor interest to join Success Resource or any related seminars.
 I’ve subsequently read many other bad experiences shared in the comments section of this article series, as well as in other reviews online.
 The experience seems consistent across different countries, so they’re likely using the same template training model everywhere.
 In fact, someone who attended MMI in 2012 conducted by Harv’s student went online to watch Harv’s past trainings in 2006, and realized that the content, concepts, lines, jokes, etc. were exactly the same, despite the fact that the seminar was conducted by a different person in 2012.
 (Refer to the comment by commenter “speakout” here.)
-This means the material has remained exactly the same for at least 6 years (probably much longer than that), which to me is a sign that the course creators don’t seem very vested in upgrading the material and content.
-Rather, majority of the efforts seem to be focused on the marketing and selling.
-As a trainer, that is troubling as any rigorous trainer would continually upgrade and improve on their course materials every few years at least, not keep recycling the exact same thing, much less the exact same delivery/lines/etc.

 I highly recommend you check out the comment replies to my entire review series (here are the comment links for part 1, part 2, part 3, and part 4 at the end of this post), where visitors from around the world have shared their own experience from MMI/NWA.
 You are welcome to post your own too if you have any to share.
 I also recommend that you check out other reviews online; apparently there have been many negative reviews and similar reports to what I’ve experienced: